scoot-technology/scoot-technology.github.io/_posts/2024-07-26-peter-gabriel-so-vinyl-comparison.markdown

 date:   2024-07-26
 categories: [Reviews, Music]
 feature_image: assets/album_covers/pg_so.jpg
-excerpt: Rumours by Fleetwood Mac needs little introduction owing to the albums sustained popularity since it's 1977 release where it was an instant commercial success.
-Here we compare an original Canadian pressing (BSK 3010) with the recent 2021 cut by Chris Bellman.
+excerpt: So is the fifth studio album released by Peter Gabriel in 1986 making him a household name with hits such as Sledgehammer.
+Here we compare an original UK pressing with a half-speed remaster from 2016.
 ---

 <p align="center">